Article originally published in Spa Professional Mexico Magazine, Spring 2015 Issue.

 One of the simplest and most effective antidotes to stress is practicing mindfulness.
 Mindfulness is paying attention, on purpose, to the present moment, non-judgmentally and with full acceptance.

 At the recent World Economic Forum in Davos, Switzerland, daily mindfulness sessions entered the agenda for the first time.
-According to Susie Ellis, several CEOs there acknowledged that mindfulness has an impact on the workplace: it reduces stress, improves the sentiment of wellness and promotes calmness, clarity and creativity.
+According to Susie Ellis, several CEOs acknowledged that mindfulness has an impact on the workplace: it reduces stress, improves the sentiment of wellness and promotes calmness, clarity and creativity.
 Mindfulness training programs are now in large companies around the world from Google to Goldman Sachs.

 Recent scientific evidence reports that practicing mindfulness techniques, such as meditation, literally changes neural pathways in the brain.
 It’s now proven to reduce anxiety, fear and stress and increase the ability to learn, retain information, be resilient and regulate emotions.
 In general, practicing meditation creates an overall sense of happiness and personal wellbeing.